gary-jipp/lighthouse-react-w07d01/README.md

   - embedding JS variables in markup
   - similar to EJS in an Express App
   - can even make markup a variable

+## Building a Search App
+  - using static data
+  - managed Lists using the array map() function
+  - the  data array we "have" vs the array we "want" -> map()
+  - could use a "for-of" but map() is really made for this
+  - callback from child component to pass data back up to parent

 ## Props & Attributes
   - components are just functions.
 Really, that's all they are.
   - component attributes show up as props. *Remember this*